AMSP-04/NETN-TMR/NETN-TMR.md

 # NETN-TMR

+The NATO Education and Training Network (NETN) Transfer of Modelling Responsibilities (TMR) FOM Module.

 Copyright (C) 2019 NATO/OTAN.
 This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENSE.md).

 ## Introduction

-The type of control of entities in a federation can be of two kinds, entity control and attribute modelling responsibility.
-A federate with entity control, controls the actions and behaviour of simulated entities.
-A federate with attribute modelling responsibility, updates a set of attributes at simulated entities.
+In a federated distributed simulation the participating systems (federates) collectively model the synthetic environment.
+Allocation of modelling responsibilities are based on individual federate capabilities, federation design agreements, and initial scenario conditions.
+The update of an attribute for a specific simulated entity is allocated to at most one federate.
+However, during execution the modelling responsibility may change and the ownership of responsibility can be transferred.
+Basic services for the divestiture and acquisition of attribute ownership is provided by IEEE 1516 High Level Architecture (HLA).

+A negotiated and coordinated transfer of modelling responsibilities requires agreements between federates before attribute ownership is transferred.

+The NATO Education and Training Network Transfer of Modelling Responsibilities (NETN-TMR) FOM Module is a specification of how to transfer attribute modelling responsibility between federates in a distributed simulation.

+The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
+A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
+The NETN-TMR FOM module is available as an XML file for use in HLA based federations.

 ### Purpose

+The NETN-TMR FOM module provides a standard interface and protocol for conducting negotiated and coordinated transfer of attribute modelling responsibility between federates.
+It extends the HLA Ownership Management services by providing the means to
+1. Negotiate the transfer of ownership.
+2. Initiate ownership transfer using a triggering federate.

-The NETN-TMR FOM module is used to transfer attribute modelling responsibility between federates.
-A transfer is perfomed to dynamically change responsibility to a more suitable federate.
+A transfer of modelling responsibility is perfomed during runtime, to dynamically change the responsibility to update specific attributes, to a more suitable federate.

 For example:
 - Transfer from a Live to a Virtual or Constructive simulation